itthinx/affiliates/readme.txt

 = 2.16.0 =
 * Added the possibility to approve new affiliates with a status option.
-* Added Notifications section where you can enable to notify administrator and affiliates when new registration.
+* Added a Notifications section where you can enable to notify administrator and affiliates on registration.

 = 2.15.12 =
 * Updated the flot library to version 0.8.3.